EventStore/documentation/docs/clients/grpc/getting-started/connecting.md

 </xode-block>
 </xode-group>

-::: warning Preview clients
+::: warning
-The following SDKs are currently in preview and can get API changes:
+The Go gRPC Client is currently in preview and can get API breaking changes.
-- NodeJS
-- Java
-- Go
-- Rust
 :::

 ## Connection string